rodneymawero/Kikoromeo-App/README.md

 -2.
 Detemine the type of hypothyrodism based on clinical data.

 -3.
 Deploy an app that will not only display the class, but the prediction probabilities for the given class.

+## The Model Deployed

+The model used in deployment is the Catboost model trained with the OneVsRestClassifier strategy for multi-class classification tasks in Scikit-learn.
+The Catboost_clf predicts whether one is negative, primary hypothyroid or has compensatory hypothyrodism.

+CatBoost is  known for its robustness and ability to handle categorical features.
+The OneVsRestClassifier strategy in scikitlearn  extends binary classification to multi-class scenarios.
+This combination allows one to effectively tackle complex classification problems with superior performance and accuracy.